chermak-oleh/test-task-for-Inforce/README.md

 In this project you can create a new product, edit product, delete it and also update the existing product.

- - Used Technolgies: HTML, CSS, Bulma, Typescript, React, Redux, Node.JS, Express, Sequalize ORM.
+ - Used Technolgies: HTML, CSS, Bulma, Typescript, React, React-Final-Form, Redux, Node.JS, Express, Sequalize ORM.

 ## Local development